lldpd/lldpd/README.md

  1. Disable VLAN acceleration on the receive side (`ethtool -K eth0 rxvlan off`) but this may or may not work.
 Check if there are similar properties that could apply with `ethtool -k eth0`.
- 2. Put the interface in promiscuous mode with `ip link eth0 set promisc on`.
+ 2. Put the interface in promiscuous mode with `ip link set promisc on dev eth0`.

 On modern networks, the performance impact should be nonexistent.